-Code:NWC/CDOP2/GEO/ZAMG/SCI/ATBD/EXIIIssue:1.1Date:22 May 2017File: NWC-CDOP2-GEO-ZAMG-SCI-ATBD-EXIM_v1.1Page:20/20
+Code:NWC/CDOP2/GEO/ZAMG/SCI/ATBD/EXIIIssue:2.1Date:21 January 2019File:NWC-CDOP2-GEO-ZAMG-SW-ATBD-EXIM_v2.1.docxPage:21/21

 ANNEX 1: ANCILLARY DATA

 A land/sea/coast atlas covering the whole MSG disk in the default satellite projection at full SEVIRI IR horizontal resolution is available within the NWC/GEO software package and is used in the elaboration of EXIM.
 More detailed information on this dataset can be found in documentation on the NWC/GEO as a whole.